 Can you trust the vitamins you find on the shelves?

-The vitamin industry has a lot of moving parts when it comes to ensuring the safety and effectiveness of products.
+The vitamin industry is filled with many moving parts when it comes to ensuring the safety and quality of products.

-Brands like Manna, are committed to making top-quality vitamins from the most bioavailable ingredients.
-We prioritize health and safety in every product by complying with legal regulations and engaging in third-party testing.
+Brands like Manna are committed to producing high-quality vitamins, using bioavailable ingredients.
+We prioritize health and safety in every product by adhering to regulations and conducting third-party testing.

-Manna goes the distance to ensure that our vitamins are potent and effective.
-But that’s not true of all vitamin brands.
+Manna goes the extra mile to ensure our vitamins are potent and meet our quality standards.
+Unfortunately, not all vitamin brands maintain the same level of commitment.

-Regulatory bodies like the FDA play a role in keeping vitamins safe.
-They help set standards that ensure products are safe and marketed honestly.
+Regulatory bodies like the FDA play a role in ensuring that vitamins are safe for consumers.
+They establish standards that help make sure products are safe and marketed truthfully.

-However, the rules around vitamins and dietary supplements differ from those for prescription drugs, so it’s not always easy to know what you’re getting from your vitamins.
+However, the rules surrounding vitamins and dietary supplements differ from those that apply to prescription drugs, so it can sometimes be difficult to know exactly what you’re getting from your vitamins.

-Supplement brands must follow the rules set by the FDA, which includes manufacturing regulations like Current Good Manufacturing Practices (cGMP).
+Supplement brands must follow FDA guidelines, including manufacturing regulations like Current Good Manufacturing Practices (cGMP).

-So, how do you know if your vitamin brand is honest?
-Let’s learn about how vitamins are regulated to better understand what’s in your supplement bottle.
+So, how can you know if your vitamin brand is trustworthy?
+Let’s take a closer look at how vitamins are regulated to better understand what’s in your supplement bottle.

 The Role of the FDA in the Vitamin Industry